 Big Creek Gap

 Early in the conflict, Confederate military engineers ringed Cumberland Gap with defensive works and considered the pass impregnable from the north and east.
 East Tennessee citizens who supported the Union alerted Federal commanders to the possibility of flanking the fortifications via Big Creep Gap.
 After a rigorous march, a detachment of Union soldiers, including a company of Campbell County men under Capt.
 Joseph A. Cooper, first penetrated the narrow passage here in March 1862 and routed the Confederate cavalry posted nearby.
 A more substantial offensive effort under U.S. Gen. George W. Morgan occurred in June, producing a bloodless Confederate withdrawal from Cumberland Gap.
-Subsequently, control of the Gap changed hands several times.
+Subsequently, control of the

 (upper right) "Drawing Artillery Across the Mountains," Harper's Weekly, Nov.
 21, 1863.